Difference Between Visual Communication and Non-Verbal Communication

 It is all about choosing the correct components based on your necessities.

-It is also necessary as it is the factor that plays a significant role in drawing the attention and luring your recipients, also retaining with them the curiosity and interest.
+It is also necessary as it is the factor that plays a significant role in drawing the attention and luring your recipients, retaining their curiosity and interest with them.

 visual communication